Worldwide Guide to Women in Leadership

 On the 3rd of December 2001 She was elected to succeed her brother Seboko II Mokgôsi (1959-2001) as head of the baMalete tribe.
 She took over her duties after her election, which was approved by the minister of Local Government, Margaret Nasha, in the beginning of January 2001.
 When she was crowned in August 2003 she had already become leader of the House of Chiefs.
 Mother of two children. (b.
 1950-)

-2003-04 Joint President of Consiglio Grande e Generale Valeria Ciavatta, San Marino
+2003-04 and 2014 Joint Chairperson of the Consiglio Grande e Generale Valeria Ciavatta, San Marino

 2003 Acting President of the Sobranie Liljana Popovska, Macedonia (08.-18.11)